oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 The `initializeDomainOnPv` provides the following functions:

 - Create the `PersistentVolume` and/or `PersistenVolumeClaim` if needed.
-- Create `JRF RCU schema` if needed.
+- Create the `JRF schema` if needed.
-- Create the domain home based on provided WDT models on the persistent volume.
+- Create the WebLogic domain home based on provided WDT models on the persistent volume.

 ### High level use case